grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 Note, however, that there is a limitation with `kubectl cp` wherein it cannot follow symlinks.
 To get around this, we can similarly use `exec` to create a tar.

-For example, can create a tar of the path we are interested in, and extract it to the pwd:
+For example, you can create a tar of the path you are interested in, and then extract it locally:

 ```bash
 kubectl --namespace mimir exec compactor-0 -c mimir-debug-container -- tar cf - "/proc/1/root/etc/cortex" | tar xf -